The Propositional Logic of Team Properties: Introduction

 In other related work, Priest has utilised the powerset lift in order to investigate resulting families of \textit{plurivalent logics} \cite{Priest2017}, an effort elaborated on by Humberstone in \cite{Humberstone2014} coining the term \textit{power matrices} for the resulting constructions.
 In these papers, semantics of multivalued logics is lifted into evaluations on subsets of possible truth values, and the logical connectives are interpreted in terms of pointwise operations.
 They do, however, not include any connectives relating to the set-theoretic Boolean operations on the powerset algebra.

-In particular, in \cite{Goranko99} Goranko and Vakarelov use power sets of Boolean algebras, referred to as \textit{hyperboolean algebras}, in order to define what they call the \textit{hyperboolean modal logic}, HBML.
-This construction treats a Boolean algebra, expressed as a partial order, as a Kripke frame and utilise the Boolean structure to define modal operators.
+In particular, in \cite{Goranko99} Goranko and Vakarelov use powersets of Boolean algebras, referred to as \textit{hyperboolean algebras}, in order to define what they call the \textit{hyperboolean modal logic}, HBML.
+This construction treats a Boolean algebra, expressed as a partial order, as a Kripke frame and utilises the Boolean structure to define modal operators.
 The algebraic counterpart of the logic HBML is thus the powerset algebra of the original Boolean algebra, with the modal operators defined as the internal pointwise operations on the underlying algebra.

-The logic of teams that we define in this paper has different motivation and origin than that of HBML, but building on the same class of models.
-It is easy to see that the connectives of LT and HBML are interdefinable such that the two logics share validities and can in this sense be viewed as having the same theorems.
-However, where Goranko and Vakarelov only defines HBML in terms of validity with a proof system fundamentally structured around an elaborately defined \textit{difference modality} and an \textit{only operator}, we define LT for a full entailment notion and present a labelled natural deduction system for which the rules directly correspond to the basic connectives of the logic.
-Even so, the correspondence between the two logics is strong enough for some important properties of HBML presented in \cite{Goranko99} to also apply to LT, see Section \ref{sec:canonical}.
+The logic of team properties that we define in this paper has different motivation and origin than that of HBML, but building on the same class of models.
+It is easy to see that the connectives of LTP and HBML are interdefinable such that the two logics share validities and can in this sense be viewed as having the same theorems.
+However, where Goranko and Vakarelov only define HBML in terms of validity with a proof system fundamentally structured around an elaborately defined \textit {difference modality} and an \textit{only operator}, we define LTP for a full entailment notion and present a labelled natural deduction system for which the rules directly correspond to the basic connectives of the logic.
+Even so, the correspondence between the two logics is strong enough for some important properties of HBML presented in \cite{Goranko99} to also apply to LTP, see Section \ref{sec:canonical}.
+In Section \ref{sub:modal_operators} we also discuss Knudstorp's undecidability result for HBML, which transfers to LTP as well.